reallyasi9/ZipStreams.jl/docs/src/misc.md

 CurrentModule = ZipStreams
 ```

-If you want to simply read an archive from disk and extract some files back to disk, you can use the convenience method `unzip_files` or `unzip_file`.
-Note that you can only read files that can be opened with [`open(::ZipArchiveSource, ::AbstractString)`](@ref) (i.e., files not written with Data Descriptors):
+If you want to simply read an archive from disk and extract some files back to disk, you can use the convenience method `unzip_files` or `unzip_file`:

 ```julia
 using ZipStreams